PuceBaboon/ESP8266-AIT-T5/README.md

       the DHT11 and re-tries the read operation.

 ###Quiet mode
-To disable all of the output tothe console (with the exception of the "blinken" prompt) and all of the flashing LEDs, simply change the line in user_config.h which start with
+To disable all of the output to the console (with the exception of the "blinken" prompt) and all of the flashing LEDs, simply change the line in user_config.h which start with
 <code>#define DEBUG</code>
 to start with